worktheclock/nix.dev/source/tutorials/nix-language.md

 - Familiar with functional programming: 1 hour
 - Proficient with functional programming: 30 minutes

-We recommend to run all examples.
+We recommend you run all examples.
 Play with them to validate your assumptions and test what you have learned.
 Read detailed explanations if you want to make sure you fully understand the examples.